codio-content/Javascript_Maze-Decomposition_and_abstractions_-arrays/.guides/content/Challenge-20c9.md

 |||challenge
 We want you to do 2 things here.

-1. Create an empty array
+1. Create an empty array called `numArray`
 2. Use a loop to populate the array with 5 elements.
 The value for each element should be the index multiplied by 10.
 3. Create another loop that outputs all of the array element values.